 If you have questions about how and when to submit these reports, please get in touch with the CLBC Office in your region.

 Policies are clearly-written rules that define the expectations CLBC has of home sharing providers in specific situations.
 They guide the practice of our own staff and interact with established standards and identified contract outcomes to ensure the home sharing arrangement is positive for the individual and the home sharing provider.
-The following policies govern CLBC practice and may be of interest to home sharing providers:
+The following policies govern CLBC practice:

-Approval of CLBC-Contracted Home Sharing Providers Policy (136KB pdf)
+- Approval of CLBC-Contracted Home Sharing Providers Policy

-Monitoring of CLBC-Contracted Home Sharing Providers Policy (139KB pdf)
+- Monitoring of CLBC-Contracted Home Sharing Providers Policy

 The link below will be of interest to those home sharing providers who want to learn how to prepare for an emergency.
 The site is sponsored by the Government of Canada and includes valuable information about knowing the risks, making a plan, and developing an emergency kit.

-The BC Coalition of People with Disabilities has been working collaboratively with a broad network of organizations and people with disabilities to build relationships with the emergency management sector.
+The Disability Alliance of BC has been working collaboratively with a broad network of organizations and people with disabilities to build relationships with the emergency management sector.
 The link below includes information and resources that will be of interest to home sharing providers.

 The Provincial Ministry of Health provides a number of toll-free information lines as part of its commitment to quality service.
 The link below provides a list of the numbers available as well as a brief description of the services offered by each of these resources.